DEKONSPIRA

 7

-You/your team researched it deeply in DK using sources all across the political spectrum (see news agencies ranked chart) and there is general agreement with your position.
+You/your team researched it deeply in DK using sources all across the political spectrum (see AllSides Media Bias Chart below) and there is increasingly broad agreement with your position.
+Cite examples, statements and references.

 5

-You personally have discussed it with one or more knowledgeable persons who agrees with your view.
+You personally have discussed it with one or more knowledgeable persons who agree with your view.
 Use your DK evidence thus far to make your case with them.
+Cite your DK evidence used to make your case, and supporting statements from the knowledgeable individuals.

 3